 In business, we need to find equally capable leaders who can help us with the new language required to compete in the 4th Industrial revolution.
 We can’t win today’s games focused solely on efficiency.
-Efficiency produced competitive advantages in the last industrial revolution, not today.
+Focusing on efficiency produced competitive advantages in the last industrial revolution, not today.
 Speed and capability produce it today.
 The people who ran the company in those days designed all the practices and tools and operated them with large hierarchical organizations.
 No one was asked to think, just to do their processes and procedures.
 Work was organized in departments with each department operating like a machine in an assembly line, each person a cog in the wheel, pumping out work without any connection to the larger objectives of the business.
 Those models have proven to be too rigid and slow to compete today because of the current pace of change.

 Teams Need New Language and Mindsets

 Today the game is won with speed, capability, and low costs.
 To win, everyone needs to be able to contribute to success.
 They’ll need new language to be successful.
 In addition to being concerned with functional or department concerns and budgets, they need to be concerned with the way members of those departments coordinate to get products to market quickly with members of other departments.
 They’ll need to know their commitments, the commitments of the team and its individual members and they must work together to win.
 When they learn to move with fluidity and speed by anticipating each other’s actions they will transform from rigid to resilient.
 They need to start talking and they’ll need help with what to talk about.
 They’ll talk about and stay focused on:

 The outcomes they are after producing and when